johnazre/the-react-checklist/functional-components/basic-stateful.md

-# General steps on creating a basic stateful functional component
+# Creating a basic stateful functional component

 1. On line 1 of the file: `import React, { useState } from 'react'`
 1. Create a function named whatever you want the component to be called: `const App = () => {...}`